AndrasKovacs/pny1-assignment/DepTC.md

 Before in section 2.2 I talked chidingly about types whose intended meaning is encoded in their names, instead promoting types that encode meaning in their structure.
 Univalence takes this ethos to its logical conclusion, stripping type definitions of all surface qualities and going right to their abstract core.

-#### 5 Taming incoherent classes
+#### 5. Taming incoherent classes

 We've seen that in the long term (i. e. with univalence) it might be not feasible to keep coherence.
 Let's review some solutions and factors that might make incoherence more palatable.

-**First**, there's a family of types for which coherence is always assured, with any kind of search procedure.
+There's a family of types for which coherence is always assured, with any kind of search procedure.
 These are *irrelevant* or *propositional* types:

 >**Propositional types** are types that have at most one element up to propositional equality.

 Class instances are just the product of the class methods, so if all methods are propositional, then the type of instances is also propositional - therefore the class is coherent.
 The question is: how many useful classes are propositional?

 Actually, quite a few.
-Often, if we pin down the behavior and properties of a class precisely enough it becomes uniquely specified for each type.
+Often, if we pin down the properties of a class precisely enough it becomes uniquely specified.

 A classic example is decidable equality.
 While regular `A -> A -> Bool` equality admits many implementations, decidable equality  with type `(x y : A) → (x ≡ y) ∨ ((x ≡ y) → ⊥)` has an extensionally unique implementation ([see my proof here](https://github.com/AndrasKovacs/pny1-assignment/blob/master/DecEqProp.agda).
 This means that we can have a `DecEq` class, and recover simple Boolean equality from decidable equality, or we could have both equalities as methods, and require a proof (a third method) that they agree with each other.